-Courses graded S/U do not count toward satisfactory progress.
-Transfer, summer study, and exam credit count toward credit accumulation requirements at the rate of 1/3 of a Knox term per course credit.
+Courses graded S/U do not count toward the gradepoint average in satisfactory academic progress.
+Transfer, summer study, and credits by examination count toward credit accumulation requirements at a rate of 1/3 of a Knox term per course credit.